St John’s RC Primary Burnley

 - staff give children house points

-- each week, we nominate a child from each class to be Trophy Winners.
-Each Trophy Winner receives recognition in assembly and is mentioned in the newsletter, local paper and it is recorded in our Class Winners book for permanent display in the Entrance Hall.
+- each week, we nominate a child from each class to be the Class Winners.
+Each Class Winner receives recognition in Collective Worship and is mentioned in the newsletter and it is recorded in our Class Winners book for permanent display in the Entrance Hall.

 - We distribute Head teacher’s awards cards to children, either for consistent good work or behaviour, or to acknowledge outstanding effort or acts of kindness in school.
 Each week a winner is chosen at random and receives a prize.
 At the end of each term, pupils with the most cards in each class are rewarded.